 In a 2-page submission the oil-rich Kingdom argues socioeconomic factors facing individual states should be given equal weighting to scientific reports and data.

 - Concise headlines.
 Original content.
 Timely news and views from a select group of opinion leaders.
 Special extras.

 - The Weekender: The climate news you need.

 “Policy makers need to be informed of the projected social and economic costs associated with different pathways of combating climate change in addition to environmental costs,” said the letter, dated 8 September.

-“Policy-makers need to be informed of the projected social and economic costs associated with different pathways of combatting climate change, in addition to environmental costs,” states the September 8 letter.
-“Furthermore, policy-makers need to be informed of the availability and feasibility of various means of implementation, such as technology and finance, to enable them to make practical and effective decisions.”
+“Furthermore, policy makers need to be informed of the availability and feasibility of various means of implementation, such as technology and finance, to enable them to make practical and effective decisions.”

 The intervention comes weeks after the UN’s Intergovernmental Panel on Climate Change met to start work on a report into the potential avoiding strategies and impacts of 1.5C of global warming.

 Last December, 195 countries agreed to limit temperature rises to “well below” 2C and set a new aspirational goal of 1.5C above pre-industrial levels.

 One study published this year suggested no new fossil fuel plants could be built beyond 2017 for the world to have a chance of avoiding 2C.

 Saudi Arabia is the world’s top petroleum exporter and has long argued its reliance on hydrocarbon revenues means it would suffer in a carbon-constrained world.